A Tax-Saving Way to Help Caramoor Center for Music and the Arts

-A. No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. You must be 70½ by the date you make the gift.

-A. Yes.
-Direct rollovers to a qualified charity can be made only from an IRA.
+Yes.
+Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to Caramoor Center for Music and the Arts.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

-A. No. You can give any amount under this provision, as long as it is $100,000 or less this year.
-If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.
+No. You can give any amount under this provision, as long as it is no more than $105,000 per year.
+If your IRA is valued at more than $105,000, you can transfer a portion of it to fund a charitable gift.

-A. No. Under the law, you can give a maximum of $100,000.
-For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
-Any amount of more than $100,000 in one year must be reported as taxable income.
+No. Under the law, you can give a maximum of $105,000 per year.
+For example, you can give each organization $52,500 this year or any other combination that totals $105,000 or less.
+Any amount of more than $105,000 in one year must be reported as taxable income.

-A. If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.
+If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $105,000 from their IRA.

 - Seek the advice of your financial or legal advisor.

-Legal Name: Caramoor Center for Music and the Arts, Inc.
+Legal name: Caramoor Center for Music and the Arts, Inc.

-Address: 149 Girdle Ridge Road, Katonah, NY 10536
+Legal address: 149 Girdle Ridge Road, Katonah, NY 10536

-Federal Tax ID Number: 13-5643627
+Federal tax ID number: 13-5643627